CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 We do not recommend doing so, but if you lost progress you can load the solution workbook of the previous exercise `ex-1-sol.pbix` from the workbook folder.

-You can look at the same [exercise]([url](https://campus.datacamp.com/courses/case-study-analyzing-customer-churn-in-tableau/exploratory-analysis-1?ex=4)) from the Case Study: Analyzing Customer Churn in Tableau on how to write a good context.

 #### Steps to be executed by the student (max 6)